siddiqansarvali/Digital-forensics-tools-overview/Ex.No.2 – TestDisk.md

-#  Ex.No.2    TestDisk: Open-Source Data Recovery Tool
+#  Ex.No.2    TestDisk: Open-Source Data Recovery Application

 ## Aim :
-To use TestDisk step by step to recover a missing partition and repair a corrupted one.
+To use TestDisk step by step to recover a missing partition of data and repair a corrupted one.